Epinephrine Is the First Line of Treatment for Severe Allergic Reactions (Anaphylaxis)

 0.15 mg and

-Co-pay card provides maximum benefit of up to $25 off in savings per twin pack (can be redeemed up to three times).
+Co-pay card provides maximum benefit of up to $25 off in savings per two-pack and can be used up to three times.
+Mylan also has a Patient Assistance Program.
 For direct ship option, call 844-357-3969.

 Patients can register on the product website for an e-mail reminder when their medicine will expire.